Fpantoja2001/Evently/team/m2/features.md

 **Feature Name**: Create Account

 **Description**: A page for the user to create their account to access the features of the websites.
 User information will be store and any information such as password will be encrypted.
 Create account works with a backend to store different data into multiple data set.
+Uses indexDB.

 **Point Value**: 5 points

 **Team Member**: Sarah Hecker

+---

+**Feature Name**: Create an Event

+**Description**: A page for the user to create event and become hosts.
+They will be asked to enter informations about their events including dates, descriptions, categories, and etc...
+It communicates with the backend to store the information in multiple data set.

+**Point Value**: 5 points

+**Team Member**: Melody Chen